 Field Value CPU Usage Displays the CPU usage as a percentage.
 Memory Usage Displays the usage of the working memory in MByte in relation to the available total working memory in MByte.
 The usage is also displayed in brackets as a percentage.
 Memory Card Shows the status of any optional external memory card that has been inserted, and the size of the memory in GBytes or MBytes.
-ISDN Usage Internal Shows the number of active B channels and the maximum number of available B channels for internal connections.
-Active Sessions (SIF, RTP, etc) Displays the total number of sessions which are counted by the stateful inspection function of the device.
-A value is displayed if one or more of the following functions is enabled: SIF TDCR IP load balancing Active IPSec Tunnels Displays the number of currently active IPSec tunnels in relation to the number of configured IPSec tunnels.
+Active Sessions (SIF, RTP, etc) Displays the total of all SIF, TDRC, and IP load balancing sessions.
+Active IPSec Tunnels Displays the number of currently active IPSec tunnels in relation to the number of configured IPSec tunnels.
+DSP Channels Shows the currently used DSP channels.